LivePersonInc/developer-center/pages/documents/MessagingChannels/MobileAppMessagingSDKforiOS/AdvancedConfiguration/welcome-message-with-quick-reply.md

 indicator: messaging
 ---

-Version 3.8 of the Mobile Messaging SDK introduces a Welcome message with quick reply options in the conversation window.
+**Supported versions:** 3.8 and higher

 When a consumer starts a new conversation, or a new customer visits the site, brands can send the first message with a list of quick replies of common intents.

 You can configure the Welcome message as a simple text message with or without quick replies, for example: